ArkilStraker/configure-group-policy/README.md

 </p>

 <h1>Configuring Active Directory Group Policies and Managing Accounts</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we explore how Group Policy is used to manage user and computer accounts within an Active Directory domain.
+We configure password policies, account lockout thresholds, and login restrictions to strengthen domain security. <br />

 <h2>Environments and Technologies Used</h2>